 - Please report any suspicious call or irregularity to the State Attorney’s Office’s Public Corruption Hotline at 305-547-3300.

-It is a misdemeanor crime to pick up or return more than two (2) absentee ballots other than your own per election.
-Violators face a possible $1,000 fine or up to 60 days in jail.
-Familiarize yourself with the laws before handling someone else’s ballot or allowing someone else to handle your ballot.
+Picking up or returning more than two (2) absentee ballots other than your own per election is a misdemeanor crime.
+Anyone who violates this may face a $1,000 fine or up to 60 days in jail.
+Be sure you are familiar with the laws prior to handling someone else's ballot or having someone else handle your ballot.